 If you like margaritas, love tequila, or just love craft cocktails in general then this Grapefruit Cinnamon Tequila Sour needs to be on your list of drinks to make.

-You do need to make the cinnamon syrup ahead of time, but it's easy and totally worth it.
+You do need to make the cinnamon syrup ahead of time, but it's easy and totally worth it just like my Huckleberry Syrup and my Fig Leaf Syrup.
 And the cinnamon simple syrup is great in other things like apple cider, hot toddies, and more!

 What is a Tequila Sour?

-The sour cocktail has been around for a long time and it consists of liquor, sweetener, and citrus juice.
+The sour cocktail, like my Hibiscus Pisco Sour and my Rhubarb Gin Sour Cocktail, has been around for a long time and it consists of liquor, sweetener, and citrus juice.
 So a tequila sour has tequila, lime or lemon juice, and simple syrup or sugar.

 Some sour cocktail recipes also add an egg white (or an alternative, see below) to create that beautiful and luxurious foam on top.
 My version of a tequila sour takes it one step further with grapefruit and lime juice and a cinnamon syrup that makes this drink like no other.